Mom of 2 missing Idaho children arrested in Hawaii

 The case also involves rumors of a cult.
 Lori Vallow reportedly believes she is “a god assigned to carry out the work of the 144,000 at Christ’s second coming in July 2020,” according to divorce documents Charles Vallow filed before his death.
 Chad Daybell has written several apocalyptic novels based loosely on Mormon religious theology.
 Both were involved in a group that promotes preparedness for the biblical end-times.

 Police questioned Daybell and Vallow about the missing kids in late November, and the couple left town before police returned the next day.
-On Saturday, they were stopped by investigators in Hawaii, served with the order to produce the kids, and then searched.
+They were stopped by investigators in Hawaii, served with the order to produce the kids, and then searched.

 AP writer Rebecca Boone in Boise, Idaho, contributed to this report.